Insinger Papyrus

 Insinger Papyrus (Papyrus Insinger) is a papyrus find from ancient Egypt and contains one of the oldest extant writings about Egyptian wisdom teachings (Sebayt).
-The manuscript is dated to around the 2nd century AD and the main part is kept at the Rijksmuseum van Oudheden in Leiden.
+The manuscript is dated to around the 1st century BC according to the Rijksmuseum van Oudheden in Leiden where the main part is kept.
+Other sources suggest it dates to the 1st century AD, and to the 3rd century BC.
+Fragments have also been found in other collections.

 Contents

 The Insinger Papyrus is a fragmented papyrus scroll with the beginning and end of the scroll missing, the size is about 612 × 27.5 cm (241 × 10,5 inches).
 The text is written on the rectoside.

 The text is an example of the ancient Egyptian literature genre wisdom teachings (Sebayt) and shows that Egyptian traditions persisted even under foreign rule and how they were adapted to the requirements of new times.

 The manuscript is a collection of writings and includes 25 surviving chapters.

 The scripture is broken down into different themes with numbered chapters and contains over 800 maxims.

 The maxims are written as one-liners similar to a proverb, examples are: